k1shk1n/qubership-git-system-follower/docs/cli_reference/download.md

 to map the image to the package directory it downloaded (see [Image-to-package mapping](#image-to-package-mapping))

 ## Advanced
+### Authentication Methods for Registry Access
+You can work with private registries by providing authentication credentials.

+There are three ways to specify credentials, listed in order of priority:
+1. Pass the credentials directly using `--registry-username` and `--registry-password`
+2. Credentials can be provided via stdin using `echo`: `echo -e "<username>\n<password>" | gsf download ...`
+3. Set `GSF_REGISTRY_USERNAME` and `GSF_REGISTRY_PASSWORD` as environment variables

+If multiple methods are used, command-line parameters take precedence over stdin, and stdin takes precedence over environment variables.

 ### Why docker is not a required
 When the git-system-follower downloads the docker image it doesn't need `docker` because we use the `oras` library (it doesn't use the docker socket)